akimwong/4_Cgm/README.md

 ### What database?

-Since the management of each project is done using an Excel sheet that continuously adds columns based on new requirements or checkpoints, it is decided to use a NoSQL MongoDB database of the key-value type.
+Given that project management is performed using an Excel sheet that continuously adds columns to accommodate new requirements or checkpoints, the decision is made to employ a NoSQL MongoDB database with a key-value data structure.